 Policy Metrics for Monitoring and Enforcement

-Look at list of new policies in Anything new and list suggested compliance responsibilities.
-Subgroup to try testing recommendation on WHOIS policies that are being examined by this review (e.g., PP, IDN) to see if metrics/monitoring/reporting and enforcement have been defined for those – In process

 In the Anything new subgroup we reviewed all new policies created since the last WHOIS review team.
-At least one of these policies The Registry Registration Data Directory Services Consistent Labeling and Display Policy there were no statistics we could gather from the Compliance team.
+At least one of these policies, The Registry Registration Data Directory Services Consistent Labeling and Display Policy, there were no statistics we could gather from the Compliance team.
 We specifically asked the compliance team about CLDP.

 The Registry Registration Data Directory Services Consistent Labeling and Display Policy is a policy imposed on registry operators, with the exception of .com, .jobs and .net.
 The policy requires registry operators to include in the registry WHOIS output the Registrar Abuse Contact Email and Registrar Abuse Contact Phone fields, among other things.
 Compliance rate of registrars with this registry operator requirement is not something that ICANN has attempted to measure.
 Additionally, measuring the cause of a registry operator’s noncompliance with the requirement may be difficult, as it is not obvious from the registry operator’s WHOIS output.
 For example, the registry operator’s noncompliance may be entirely within its control (e.g., it has obtained the registrar’s abuse contact information but is not displaying it) or, in part, due to the registrar’s (in)action (e.g., the registrar has not yet provided the registry operator with its abuse contact information”